robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 The war against Russia has been planned since 1992.
 In this period of time, the US war machine has cost about $33T of public debt, which is almost all of it.
 A strong claim and a bold conclusion which deserve an explanation.

 At the end of 1991, the Soviet Union suddenly collapsed.
 Suddenly because the Red Star Empire took relatively few years from when the Glasnost (transparency) started to be actively carried on.
-While Perestroika (changement) was the key point of Gorbačëv presidency (1985), the Glasnost remained behind on its schedule until the Chernobyl nuclear disaster (1986).
+While Perestroika (reforming) was the key point of Gorbačëv presidency (1985), the Glasnost remained behind on its schedule until the Chernobyl nuclear disaster (1986).
 That event forced the Soviet Communist Party to accept a breach into their opaque system of power.
 A breach that made the Soviet Union collapse, after all.

 - Security by obscurity is always a poor choice, and it is doomed to a tragic failure.

 At the end of 1989, the Berlin Wall was falling and by the end of 1991, also the Soviet Union collapsed.
 With the dissolution of the Warsaw Pact, also NATO ceased to have its own meaning because the NATO alliance was in place during the Cold War to defend the Western Capitalism and Democracy from Soviet Communism and Tyranny.
-Once the Evil Empire was gone, alsa the NATO was due to be dismissed.
+Once the Evil Empire was gone, also the NATO was due to be dismissed.

 In theory.
 Because in practice, many options have been considered, including a transformation and a rearrangement.
 Up to 2004, the idea of including Russia into the NATO alliance was still on the table.
 Looking back at that time, we can say that the idea of letting Russia enter into NATO was substantially a trick to buy time and Russia's patience for extending NATO towards the east in violation of the promise Gorbačëv received from NATO.